 Who’s Legally Responsible After a Pedestrian Accident?

 When you’re injured as a pedestrian, one of your first questions will probably be simple: Who’s at fault?
 In legal terms, fault is known as “liability” and it’s a key part of the entire process because the person (or people) responsible are typically the ones who have to pay for your damages.
+In most cases, liability is based on negligence–basically, someone not doing what they were supposed to do to keep you and others safe.
+That could include:- The driver who hit you

 - Another driver who caused a chain-reaction crash